Code-Institute-Submissions/Jonasitoelprogramador-Milestone1/README.md

 2. As a First Time Visitor, I want to be able to move through the website in order to access the site's content.
     1. There is a clear and intuitive navigation bar that provides clear links to the 3 pages of the site.
     2. The links change colour when hovered over in order to assure the user that the links work and that they are fully responsive.
-    3. The nav-bar occurs across all three pages of the website so as to always give the user the option of navigating to another page.
+    3. The nav-bar occurs across all four pages of the website so as to always give the user the option of navigating to another page.

 3. As a First Time Visitor, I want to be able to understand the basics of the brand and the products that are being promoted.
     1. The landing page of the site has a lot of imagery which ties into the overall theme of the brand (olives and tapenade) and there is an explanation of tapenade (the main product)